 The architect assesses existing systems architecture and works with technical staff to propose better solutions.
-Moreover, these experts research emerging technologies and assess the impact of technical risks on business.”
+Moreover, these experts research emerging technologies and assess the impact of technical risks on the business.”

 9. What Security Approach Do You Take In Your Solutions?

-Development of IT solutions ought to be consistent with certain security principles.
+The development of IT solutions ought to be consistent with certain security principles.
 Here, the interviewer wants to know whether your technological solutions are secure.